1 or 2?

 Do I need a farrier to trim their hooves?

 No, if you can trim your fingernails, you got this!
 Their are many helpful videos on YouTube about trimming goat hooves.
 They sell trimmers at Tsc, Amazon, Jeffers pet, pretty much anywhere for about $15.
 Depending on their terrain and amount of physcial activity, trimming usually needs done every 6-10 weeks.
+Pro tip: attach shingles to their spools and play areas to wear down their hooves as they frolic!

 Do I need to be worried about worms and parasites?